Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Left regular bands, hyperplane arrangements, oriented matroids and generalizations

 It is obvious that a right ideal $\mathcal L$ in an oriented matroid satisfies (FS).
 In particular, every lopsided system is a COM.
 It is apparently an open problem whether every COM is a right ideal in an oriented matroid.
 It is observed in~\cite{COMS} that every COM is a strong elimination system and hence a left regular band.
+We thus have the chain of inclusions depicted in Figure~\ref{fig:inclusions-LSs-COMs-SESs}.

 \begin{Prop} If $(E,\mathcal L)$ is a COM, then $\mathcal L$ is a subsemigroup of $L^E$. \end{Prop} \begin{proof} If $x,y\in \mathcal L$, then $x(-y)\in \mathcal L$ and hence $x(-[x(-y)])=x((-x)y)=[x(-x)]y=xy$ belongs to $\mathcal L$. \end{proof}